StevenMunich/AI-Fraud/README.md

 Was working on a project, when I asked AI to "redo" a process model or a Sequence Diagram

+the word "installer" is spelled 3 different ways by "ai"

 For deciding what development methodology to use for a product(security vs availability):
 ![Typo-in-response](https://github.com/StevenMunich/AI-Fraud/blob/main/typoInAI.png)